atakanaltok/awesome-useful-websites/README.md

 * <https://www.finedictionary.com/> - Shows everything about a word
 * <https://www.crownacademyenglish.com/articles/> - Simple, succint, and clear explanations of some English language concepts
 * <https://www.askdifference.com/> - Short and clean differences of two similar subjects
+* <https://keydifferences.com/> - Website on differences and comparisons, that not only emphasizes on the distinction between two topics, but also provides a better understanding of each subject with the help of an enriched content
 * <http://www.differencebetween.info/> - Descriptive Analysis and Comparisons
 * <https://www.allacronyms.com/> - Community-driven Acronyms and Abbreviations Dictionary